uptoolkit/docs/docs/conventions/database.md

 ## Users table

-Every toolkit have a concept of user.
+Every toolkit have a concept of user with this default structure :

-Structure :

 ```mermaid
 erDiagram